olvbrntly/SRIMBA-BlackJack/README.md

 # SRIMBA-BlackJack

-A project form the SCRIMBA Learn Javascript for Free Course:
+A project from the SCRIMBA Learn Javascript for Free Course:

 This project used:
 - arrays